Harry Caray: The seventh-inning stretch

-Caray is credited with popularizing the singing of "Take Me Out to the Ballgame" during the seventh-inning stretch.
+Caray is credited with popularizing the singing of "Take Me Out to the Ball Game" during the seventh-inning stretch.

 Throughout his broadcasting career, Caray would sing the song in his booth.
 There would only be a few people who could hear Caray sing: his broadcast partners, WMAQ Radio producer Jay Scott, and the select fans whose seats were near the booth.
 Scott suggested that Caray's singing be put on the stadium public address system, in the early 1970s, but Caray and station management rejected the idea.
 When owner Bill Veeck took over the White Sox in 1976, he would observe Caray and some fans singing the song and wanted to incorporate Caray into a stadium-wide event.

 It was a few games into the 1976 season when Veeck secretly placed a public-address microphone into Caray's booth and turned it on once Nancy Faust, the Comiskey Park organist, began playing "Take Me Out to the Ball Game", so that everyone in the park could hear Caray singing.
 Veeck asked Caray if he would sing regularly, but the announcer initially wanted no part of it.
 Veeck advised Caray that he had already taped the announcer singing during commercial breaks and said he could play that recording if Caray preferred.
 When Caray questioned the idea, Veeck explained, "Anybody in the ballpark hearing you sing ‘Take Me Out to the Ball Game’ knows that he can sing as well as you can.
 Probably better than you can.
 So he or she sings along.
 Hell, if you had a good singing voice, you'd intimidate them, and nobody would join in."

 Caray finally agreed to sing it live, accompanied by Faust on the organ, and went on to become famous for singing the tune, continuing to do so at Wrigley Field after becoming the broadcaster of the Chicago Cubs, using a hand-held microphone and holding it out outside the booth window.